 Nationally Accredited Mediator

-- A barrister, practising for 20 years in commercial, trade practices and personal injury matters as a member of the NSW and Victorian Bars.
+- A practising barrister with 25 years experience in commercial, trade practices and personal injury matters.

 - A Chartered Arbitrator since 2000 appointed to both NSW courts and government tribunals to determine disputes.